Last Updated on: 5th November 2022, 02:56 am

 We can’t say enough good things about Uber.
 Although we are big fans of public transportation, it isn’t always an option.
 With Uber, we get door-to-door service, all done electronically.
 No payments to deal with at the end of the trip, no fumbling for tip money, no worries about being ripped off.

 With hundreds of Uber trips under our belt, we’ve only had one billing problem.
-It was an overcharge due to a technical problem in the browser.
+It was an overcharge due to a technical problem with the browser.
 By using the app’s help option, we were able to get a refund quickly.
 And in case you didn’t know, Uber’s app will also let you schedule a ride for a later time.

 4. Local SIM Cards

-Our cell phone provider is AT&T. They have an international option that allows unlimited use for $10 per day, charged only if you use it at least once in 24 hours.
+During our first four years of travel, we kept our AT&T accounts.
+They have an international option that allows unlimited use for $10 per day, charged only if you use it at least once in 24 hours.
 This would cost us $600 per month if we both used our phones every day.